rtCamp/docs.rtcamp.com/rtmedia/features/report-abuse.md

 ## Report Abuse

-_Note: This feature works only in rtMedia PRO.
-The plugin can be [purchased from our store](https://rtcamp.com/store/rtmedia-pro/)._
+_Note: This feature works only in rtMedia Modaration.
+The plugin can be [purchased from our store](https://rtcamp.com/products/rtmedia-moderation/)._

 Media or other items can come with a **Report** button, if this feature is [enabled](https://rtcamp.com/rtmedia/docs/admin/rtmedia-settings/moderation/) by a site administrator.